dasch-swiss/dsp-api/docs/03-apis/api-v2/reading-and-searching-resources.md

 If no transformation is specified (second case), the text value will be returned only as `kb:textValueAsXml`.
 This property will be a string containing the contents of the initially uploaded XML.

-Note: The returned XML document is equivalent to the uploaded document but it is not necessarily identical:
-The order of the attributes in one element may vary from the original.
+Note: The returned XML document is equivalent to the uploaded document but it is not necessarily identical - the order of the attributes in one element may vary from the original.

 In the third case, when a transformation is specified, both `kb:textValueAsXml` and `kb:textValueAsHtml` will be returned.
 `kb:textValueAsHtml` is the result of the XSL transformation applied to `kb:textValueAsXml`.